sveltejs/svelte/documentation/docs/07-misc/02-testing.md

 ### Component testing

-It is possible to test your components in isolation using Vitest.
+It is possible to test your components in isolation, which allows you to render them in a browser (real or simulated), simulate behavior, and make assertions, without spinning up your whole app.

 > [!NOTE] Before writing component tests, think about whether you actually need to test the component, or if it's more about the logic _inside_ the component.
-If so, consider extracting out that logic to test it in isolation, without the overhead of a component
+If so, consider extracting out that logic to test it in isolation, without the overhead of a component.

+_With Vitest and jsdom_

 To get started, install jsdom (a library that shims DOM APIs):